This country-specific Q&A provides an overview to private equity laws and regulations that may occur in Japan.

 Financial sponsors usually cannot provide a guarantee to secure the obligations of the purchasing entity.
 Sellers are typically more concerned about closing uncertainties with respect to debt financing, and often request (particularly in auction processes) financial sponsors to submit binding commitment letters from the financial sponsors’ banks prior to the execution of transaction documents.
 Also, sellers are often unwilling to accept any financing condition in transaction documents.

-Specifically for going-private transactions, where tender offers are regulated under the Finance Instruments and Exchange Act of Japan, a tender offeror who is a financial sponsor will be required to submit and make available to the public equity commitment letters from its fund entities and debt commitment letters from its banks to show that it has secured sufficient funds to settle the tender.
+Specifically for going-private transactions, where tender offers are regulated under the Financial Instruments and Exchange Act of Japan, a tender offeror who is a financial sponsor will be required to submit and make available to the public equity commitment letters from its fund entities and debt commitment letters from its banks to show that it has secured sufficient funds to settle the tender.

 How prevalent is the use of locked box pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?